 Right before Top Cash Back and BeFrugal began limiting cash back to American Express gift cards purchased in denominations of $200 or less, I placed a few orders totaling $30,000.
 In addition to this, I had another $10,000 lying around from a previous order.
 With a stack of gift cards piling up, it was time to unload them all.
 Back in July I found a local CVS store that’s been ms-friendly so far.
 I easily unloaded $14,000 worth of American Express gift cards over the course of a week.
 I also handed my brother $6,000 to unload and he surprised me by finding his very own ms-friendly CVS store.
 My older sister came to visit during the week and she’s always supportive of my manufactured spending activities.
 This time, she managed to help me unload another $4,000.

 At the moment, Ebates and Extrabuxx are still offering 1% cash back on Amex gift card purchases, which helps eliminate the majority of the costs associated with churning these cards.
-However, this might end at any moment, so as soon as I hit the 14 day mark since my last order, I’m placing a $50,000 order across four credit cards.
+However, this might end at any moment.
+So as soon as I hit the 14 day mark since my last order, I’m placing a $50,000 order.

-I’m also having an issue with one specific Vanilla Visa gift card – I tried loading it onto Redbird and got a “card type not accepted” message.
-The first time it happened, I assumed I accidentally selected the “credit” option instead of “debit.”
-However, it happened again recently and I’ve reset the PIN to see if maybe that may have been the problem.
+I’m also having an issue with one specific Vanilla Visa gift card.
+I tried loading it onto Redbird and got a “card type not accepted” message.
+The first time it happened, I assumed I accidentally selected the “credit” option instead of “debit”.
+However, it happened again recently and I’ve reset the PIN to see if maybe that could have been the problem.
 If that doesn’t work, I’m calling customer service to sort it out.

 Out of the $24,000 worth of Amex gift cards I converted to Visa, I’ve successfully unloaded $10,000 via Walmart money orders.
 Next week, the $5,000 limit on my Redbirds will reset and I can liquidate another $25,000.
 However, I’m not waiting around for that to happen.
 I’m getting it all done before the end of the month so I can pay off my credit cards in time for the next Amex gift card order.
 It’s just a matter of getting the family involved to speed things up.